CHN-Software-Developers/AETManager/README.md

 Prerequisites:

 - Windows, Linux, or MacOS (installer only supports Windows.
 Additional configuration required for other operating systems).
-- Python and ADB in PATH (the installer for Windows will try to automatically install python if no installation found).
+- Python and ADB in PATH (the installer for Windows will try to automatically install Python if no installation is found).

 From repository root: